Robyn Janssen, Rogue Riverkeeper

 Willy belongs to Robyn and vice versa.
 Willy is originally from Northern California but moved to the Rogue Basin when he was 6 weeks old.
 Willy spends his days keeping an eye on things around the office and making sure that Rogue Riverkeeper staff get lots of dog time.
 Willy's favorite activities are hiking, treats, time in the snow, ear rubs, and swimming in local rivers and lakes.
 Willy loves Wild & Scenic Rivers including the Middle Fork of the Salmon and his favorite, the Rogue.

 Lesley Adams — Lesley Adams founded Rogue Riverkeeper as a program of KS Wild in 2009 seeing the need for aquatic advocacy in the Rogue Basin.
-She served as the Rogue Riverkeeper for 4 years before moving on to work for the Waterkeeper Alliance as the Senior Organizer for the Western US.
-Lesley lives in Ashland with her son and loves fly fishing and floating the Rogue and other rivers.
+She served as the Rogue Riverkeeper for 4 years before moving on to work for the Waterkeeper Alliance for 6 years.
+Lesley is now the Public Services Organizer for SEIU Local 503 for southern Oregon.
+Lesley lives in Ashland with her son and loves fly fishing and floating the Rogue river.

 Frances Oyung — Frances has had a love for rivers from an early age and began whitewater boating as a teenager on the Stanislaus River in the central Sierra Nevada.
 The Stanislaus inspired her river conservation activities when the New Melones dam was constructed and the reservoir filled in the late 1970’s.
 Frances has worked in natural resources in various capacities, often related to protecting water quality and native fish habitat.
 Frances enjoys working on collaborative projects, communications, an environmental education.
 Frances lives in Medford, OR with her family and many pets.